I just recently got home from South Africa, and I am already dreaming of the day I can go back!

 It may be on your vacation list if you are an animal lover like me, or if you are drawn to beautiful coastal towns such as Cape Town, or if you have seen pictures of some of the luxury safari lodges in a travel magazine.
 It had always been a dream of mine to go for all those reasons.
 To see the Big 5 on an African safari was on my list of Fit Life Pursuits’ adventure goals.
 And I did it!

 South Africa was one of the most unique places I have ever been.
 Going to Africa was one of my dream vacations, but it wasn’t on my radar for the near future.
 We try to take one international trip a year and we had already gone to Tahiti/Bora Bora/Moorea back in July.
-We figured a trip to South Africa would still be a few years down the road (my husband really wants to ski in Chili in 2015).
+We figured a trip to South Africa would still be a few years down the road (my husband really wants to ski in Chili).

 The Opportunity of a Lifetime